devopsgroup-io/catapult/README.md

 **Catapult** is a lean website and workflow management platform built from leading and affordable technology.

-**Our mission** is to create a pre-defined platform that solves every common problem of a website's life-cycle.
+**Our mission** is to create a pre-defined platform that orchestrates every common problem of a website's life-cycle.

 **Our vision** is to afford developers an accelerated path to best practice and performance at minimal cost.